 Follow-up correspondence in the form of e-mailed receipts also helps remind customers of transactions.
 In the case of fantasy football gambling, it can also be a good way to bring them back to a site to bet again.

 Numerical Standard Industrial Classification (SIC) codes are assigned to all businesses, including fantasy football betting merchants, by the United States and other countries throughout the world.
 These codes identify the primary purposes of these businesses.

 Sports betting, fantasy football, and gaming use a wide vary of SIC codes, including:

 - 7997: Membership Sports and Recreation Clubs

 Visit the United States Department of Labor to view a complete SIC list.

-Federal statistical agencies classify establishments, which are used to collect, analyze, and publish statistical information about similar types of businesses, uses a list of six-digit numerical codes known as the Northern American Classification System (NAICS).
+Federal statistical agencies classify establishments which are used to collect, analyze, and publish statistical information about similar types of businesses.
+They use a list of six-digit numerical codes known as the North American Classification System (NAICS).
 The data gathered is used to determine the way the businesses impact the U.S. economy

 - 561410: Gaming and Fantasy Sports

 - 518210: Data Processing and Related Services

 - 713990: All Other Amusement and Recreation